illagrenan/django-activeview/README.rst

 - Supported Python versions are: ``2.7``, ``3.3``, ``3.4``, ``3.5`` and ``pypy``.
 - Supported Django versions are: ``1.8.x``, ``1.9.x`` and ``1.10.x``.

-**This package is not yet on PyPI.** Install it directly from Github.

 .. code:: shell